applewoodsmokedham/metagraph/memory-bank/progress.md

 - Not all wallets may be available in all browsers
 - Some wallets may have specific requirements or limitations
 - Error handling for wallet-specific issues needs improvement
-- Network alignment between METHANE and wallet providers needs testing
+- Network alignment between METAGRAPH and wallet providers needs testing

 ## Recent Achievements